jochenalt/Lisbeth/docs/source/imu_filter.rst

 	   W_{c} = \begin{bmatrix}\frac{\lambda}{N+\lambda} + (1-\alpha^{2} + \beta) & \frac{1}{2(N+\lambda)}  & ... & \frac{1}{2(N+\lambda)} \end{bmatrix} , dim(W_{c}) = 7

-**The following has to be done repeatedly whenver a new data pointis is sampled**
+**The following has to be done repeatedly whenever a new data point is sampled**

 #.
 Construct the sigma-points: